tsnellgrove/dark_castle3/doc/to_do.md

 		- DONE: program architecture
 		- DONE: historic note

-- TBD: create Seat class which inherits from Surface
+- INPROC: create Seat class which inherits from Surface
 	- DONE: Seat requirements
 		- REQ: basically, Seat is a surface that can hold a creature
 			- REQ: will need to update prohibited_obj